PagerDuty/backstage-plugin-docs/docs/capabilities.md

 The purpose of the **PagerDuty plugin for Backstage** is to bring some of the capabilities of PagerDuty into Backstage to reduce distractions and provide users more visibility on the status of each service.

-Currently the plugin provides a limited set of features that we view as the core capabilities used by Developers, Platform Engineers, SREs and other type of stakeholders.
-Theses are listed below.
+Currently the plugin provides a limited set of features that we view as the core capabilities used by Developers, Platform Engineers, SREs and other types of stakeholders.
+These are listed below.

 ## Frontend